Parveenjangid/python-projects/README.md

 # python-projects
-# To select the random passward
+# To select the random password

 import random
 import string